SimaoPinto999/SO-linux-recycle-bin/TESTING.md

-# TESTING.md: Recycle Bin Test Documentation
+# TESTING.md: Recycle Bin Test Documentation (Final Version)

 ## Overview
-This document details the test cases executed by the `test_suite.sh` script to validate the core functionality of the Linux Recycle Bin system.
-The tests are designed to cover success paths, edge cases, and error handling for all major commands.
+This document details the complete set of automated test cases executed by the `run_tests.sh` script, providing a detailed sequential numbering for every setup step, execution command, and verification logic.

 ---